 To date, EMS users have had to write these programs using a minimalist language called ERL (EnergyPlus Runtime Language).
 On the spectrum of programming languages, ERL is analogous to circa 1980 BASIC or AWK.
 It has scalar variables, but no data structures like arrays or objects.
 It has loops, but they cannot be nested.
 It provides access to some internal EnergyPlus functions, but it does not support user-defined functions.
 It does not have general-purpose input/output facilities or libraries.
 These shortcomings exist because EnergyPlus is a BEM engine, not a programming language interpreter.

-Released in March 2020, EnergyPlus 9.3.0 fast-forwards the EMS feature about 40 years.
-Now, EnergyPlus has an embedded Python interpreter, allowing users to write EMS programs in one of the world’s most popular scripting languages.
+In March 2020, EnergyPlus 9.3.0 fast-forwarded the EMS feature about 40 years.
+Specifically, EnergyPlus added an embedded Python interpreter and wrapped its EMS endpoints (e.g., sensors, actuators, meters) in a Python API, allowing users to write EMS programs in one of the world’s most popular scripting languages.
 Python has all the features of modern programming language and a trove of libraries for all kinds of domains from scientific calculations to machine learning (ML) to interact with web application programming interfaces (APIs) and even sense and control hardware.
 It will allow Python users to not only simplify the implementation of EMS’ existing use cases but enable new ones as well.
 Python will also allow users to organize EMS scripts into portable “packages” that can be published and used by others.
 “It is exciting to think about how users will take advantage of this new feature,” says Dr. Edwin Lee, NREL’s EnergyPlus project lead and primary developer of this feature.

 Relationship of Python EMS to Spawn